ishaanjalan05/RAaid/docs/app-vision.md

 - Alice, Bob, Cathy, and Dave are students living in RA Edgar's dorm hall.
 - Alice, Cathy, Cathy, and Dave all have different prefered ways of communication.
-- Alice prefers email, Bob prefers text, Dave perfers GroupMe, and Cathy prefers email.
+- Alice prefers receiving an email at alice@gmail.com, Bob prefers receiving a text at 801-123-4567, Dave perfers a GroupMe message with username @Dave123, and Cathy prefers at cathy@gmail.com.
 - Edgar needs to send an message about an event he wants to host for the floor.
-- Edgar opens the app and drafts his message.
-- Edgar stops the drafting the message and closes the application to send a text to someone else, when Edgar returns to the application his drafted message is still there.
-- After finishing his message and is ready to send the message to his residents, so Edgar selects to send his message.
+- After finishing drafting his message and is ready to send the message to his residents, so Edgar selects to send his message.
-- A second screen pops up with checkboxes of the different channels of commmunication for Edgar to select.
 - Edgar selects the channels he wants the message to send to and pressed send.
 - After Edgar presses send, he will be notified of all the channels that successfully sent the message to his residents.

 # Coding notes

-- Use variable 'channels' to store the different channel methods and generate a list of possible methods.
+- Create a json file to map users to their method of communicaton.

 # Testing notes
 - Define unit tests for not selecting any channels to send to and attempting to send a message.